Logiqx/gps-guides/detective.md

 - $PMTK103*30 - Cold Restart: Don't use Time, Position, Almanac / Ephemeris data.
 - $PMTK253,0,115200*01 - Set data output format and baud rate for current port.

-None of the Mediatek commands to change the [fix and output rate](https://github.com/adafruit/Adafruit_GPS/issues/22) (1 Hz or 5 Hz) are present in the GW-52 and GW-60 firmware:
+None of the Mediatek commands required to change the [fix and output rate](https://github.com/adafruit/Adafruit_GPS/issues/22) (1 Hz / 5 Hz) are present in the GW-52 or GW-60 firmware:

 - $PMTK220,1000*1F - Set NMEA port update rate to 1Hz
 - $PMTK220, 200*2C - Set NMEA port update rate to 5Hz